Why Time in the Market Beats Timing the Market

 Time in the Market vs Timing the Market

-What Is Timing the Market?
+What Is Market Timing (aka Timing the Market)?

 Common Marketing Timing Behaviors